Subterranean Press Magazine: Fall 2013

 Moseby explained to Jijingi how each sound a person spoke could be indicated with different marks on the paper.
 The marks were arranged in rows like plants in a field; you looked at the marks as if you were walking down a row, made the sound each mark indicated, and you would find yourself speaking what the original person had said.
 Moseby showed him how to make each of the different marks on a sheet of paper, using a tiny wooden rod that had a core of soot.

 In a typical lesson, Moseby would speak, and then write what he had said: “When night comes I shall sleep.”
 Tugh mba a ile yo me yav.
 “There are two persons.”
 Ioruv mban mba uhar.
-Jijingi carefully copied the writing on his sheet of paper, and when he was done, Moseby would look at his paper.
+Jijingi carefully copied the writing on his sheet of paper, and when he was done, Moseby would look at it.

 “Very good.
 But you need to leave spaces when you write.”